 Tasty, vanilla-scented whole-wheat waffles, crisp on the outside and tender on the inside.
-One of the easiest breakfasts to make if you own a waffle iron, since the appliance does all the work for you.
+One of the easiest breakfasts to make if you own a waffle maker, since the appliance does all the work for you.

 Prepare the batter the night before, cover with plastic wrap and refrigerate.
 In the morning, simply take it out of the fridge, give it a quick stir and bake.

 - ¼ cup unsalted butter, melted and slightly cooled

 - 2 tablespoons sugar

 - Nonstick cooking spray